Albania–Iran relations: People's Mujahedin of Iran

 The group denied the existence of an Albanian troll farm connected to the MEK.

 Albanian President Ilir Meta dismissed the Iranian claim, and condemned the Iranian government.

 Albania accused Iran of plotting terrorist attacks in the country during the 2018 FIFA World Cup qualification, and expelled Iranian diplomats in response, including the Iranian ambassador.
 Iran, in response, accused Albania of fabrication under American and Israeli pressure.

-In January 2020, following the death of Iranian general Qasem Soleimani, Iranian Supreme Leader Ali Khamenei and Iranian President Hassan Rouhani made speeches smearing "a small and sinister country" for trying to overthrow the Islamic regime in Iran, which was believed to be directed at Albania due to MEK's refugee status.
+In January 2020, following the assassination of Iranian general Qasem Soleimani, Iranian supreme leader Ali Khamenei and Iranian president Hassan Rouhani made speeches smearing "a small and sinister country" for trying to overthrow the Islamic regime in Iran, which was believed to be directed at Albania due to MEK's refugee status.

 Albanian Prime Minister Edi Rama openly endorsed an attack against Iran by the U.S. in response to Iranian criticism against Albania.

 Cyberattack and severed ties

 On 15 July 2022 Albania suffered a serious cyberattack, which temporarily shut down numerous Albanian government digital services and websites.
-The Albanian government advised the purpose of the attack was to in a bid to "destroy it, paralyse public services and hack data and electronic communications from the government systems", but ultimately the attack failed.
+The Albanian government advised the purpose of the attack was in a bid to "destroy it, paralyse public services and hack data and electronic communications from the government systems", but ultimately the attack failed.

 The attack was identified by cybersecurity firm Mandiant as having been conducted by agents that had previously acted on behalf of Iran.
 Iran publicly denied responsibility of the attacks, framing the attacks as "anti-Iranian" and alleging that "third parties" had maligned Iran through creating allegations of Iranian hacking.
-The Albanian government has responded by announcing that they are working with Microsoft and the FBI in an investigation into the cyberattack.
+The Albanian government has responded by announcing that they were working with Microsoft and the FBI in an investigation into the cyberattack.

 On 7 September 2022, Albanian Prime Minister Edi Rama announced Albania would sever relations with the Islamic Republic of Iran in response to a cyberattack conducted by Iran against the Albanian state.
 All embassy staff, including diplomatic and security personnel, were ordered to leave Albania within 24 hours, in note delivered to the Iranian embassy in Tirana.

 The United States soon after declared that they will take "further action" in response to the attack on a NATO ally.

-Shirin Nariman, an Iranian-American supporter of the National Council of Resistance of Iran, previously designated as a terrorist group by the United States, praised Albania's actions and expressed a wish that more countries would follow suit.
+Turkey, through its embassy in Tehran, currently represents Albania's interest in Iran.

+On the 1 February 2024, Albania suffered another round of cyberattacks from Iran, with the latest round of cyberattacks targeting INSTAT, Albania's statistical gathering apparatus.